-Students who are designated as Communication Design pre-majors (those who have gone through a preliminary departmental review), College of Creative Arts undecided students, other Miami majors or external transfer students submit a graphic design portfolio in March of the spring semester.
+Students who are designated as Communication Design pre-majors (those who have gone through a preliminary departmental review), College of Creative Arts undecided students, other Miami majors or external transfer students submit a communication design portfolio in April of the spring semester.
 For the majority of the students this is at the close of their first year.
 Communication design faculty review these portfolios and then interview potential applicants to the Communication Design program.

 Here’s the thinking behind this system:

 - Because we accept only 20 a year, studios maintain a strong student/faculty ratio and we are able to guarantee placement in all required graphic design courses.